ryan-m-moreno/portfolio/index.md

 * Collected and documented detailed information on security incidents and service requests, including the nature of the issue and troubleshooting steps taken, within the ServiceNow (SNOW) ticket tracking system to ensure accurate tracking and effective resolution.

-* Utilized all available knowledge base articles to troubleshoot and resolve incidents and service requests efficiently, escalating complex issues to the appropriate support teams as necessary, while maintaining effective communication throughout the process.
+* Utilized multiple knowledge bases across various programs to efficiently troubleshoot and resolve incidents and service requests, integrating information from diverse platforms to identify effective solutions, and escalated specific issues to the appropriate specialized department when necessary to ensure timely resolution.

 * Addressed client inquiries and delivered comprehensive information through VoIP and email ensuring clear and effective communication.

-* Followed up on and monitored incident and service request activity to meet and exceed company performance metrics, achieving a 20% reduction in completion time.
+* Proactively monitored and followed up on incident and service request activity to ensure alignment with company performance metrics, resulting in a 20% reduction in completion time.

-* Provided resolution support to colleagues through Active Directory, utilizing VoIP, email, and remote connectivity tools to effectively address and resolve issues.
+* Provided resolution support to colleagues through Active Directory, utilizing VoIP, email, and remote connectivity tools “Bamgar" to effectively address and resolve issues.

-Company: Finance
+Company: MidSouth Bank

 Title: Supervisor

-March 2018 - June 2024
+July 2022 - June 2024

-* I have previously pursued a career in finance, where I developed a strong foundation in essential professional skills, including effective communication, collaboration, teamwork, adaptability, and attention to detail.
-My experience involved working closely with cross-functional teams and clearly conveying technical concepts to diverse stakeholders.
-This skill set has equipped me to navigate complex projects and foster productive working relationships, ensuring alignment and clarity across the organization.
+* I previously pursued a career in finance, where I developed a strong foundation in key professional skills, including leadership, relationship-building, and organizational expertise.
+Throughout my career, I successfully managed complex projects and communicated technical concepts clearly to diverse stakeholders.

+Company: AUTOPAY

+Title: Loan Processor

+February 2018 - July 2022

+* This position has equipped me with the skills to collaborate effectively with cross-functional teams, effective communication, and ensure alignment and clarity across the organization.

 Company: uBreakiFix